 clip, resample, subsample, flip, and translate.

-The -format text and -grid irreg options are handy for
+The -dataformat text and -grid irreg options are handy for

 preparing files for import into non-OOMMF applications, since all

 non-data lines are readily identified by a leading ``

 each data line is a 6-tuple consisting of the node location and vector

 value.
 Pay attention, however, to the scaling of the vector value as

 # valueunit'' and ``

 header lines (OVF version 1 only).

 For output format details, see the OVF file

 If the input file contains an explicit boundary polygon (cf. the